SkylineCommunications/Skyline.DataMiner.CICD.Validators/Skyline.DataMiner.CICD.Tools.Validator/README.md

 ## About

-Validates a DataMiner artifact, artifacts to the Skyline DataMiner catalog (https://catalog.dataminer.services).
+Validates a DataMiner artifact.

 > **Note**
-> Currently this tool only works for DataMiner protocol Visual Studio solutions.
+> Currently this tool only supports DataMiner protocol Visual Studio solutions.
 >
 > Protocol packages (.dmprotocol) are not supported yet.